PDLG Statement On Racism

-The Fellows Program is PDLG’s flagship program and was launched in 2003.
+The Fellows Program is PDLG’s flagship program and has been in existence since 2003.
 It was modeled after a program of the Bar of the City of New York but differed in certain ways to be responsive to the requirements of PDLG members.
 The committee worked with the career services deans at the area law schools to gain support for the new Fellows Program and to persuade them to work with PDLG on identifying candidates.

-The Fellows Program is intended to provide diverse students completing their first year of law school with the opportunity to be considered for summer law jobs with PDLG members.
-This program is open to diverse law students – those who have overcome significant obstacles in the pursuit of a legal career, come from a disadvantaged background or come from a background that is underrepresented in the Philadelphia legal community.
+Since then, the Fellows Program has provided diverse students completing their first year of law school with the opportunity to be considered for summer law jobs with PDLG members.
+This program is open to diverse law students - those who have overcome significant and uncommon obstacles in the pursuit of a legal career, come from a disadvantaged background or come from a background or are part of a group that is underrepresented in the Philadelphia legal community.
 After going through a rigorous application and interview process, twelve students worked as summer associates/clerks at twelve PDLG employers that first year.
-In 2015, the Fellows Program included 40 law students who were hired by 35 participating Philadelphia law firms and in house legal departments.
-In total, since its inception, the PDLG Fellows Program has placed 368 students as summer associates/clerks with Philadelphia law firms and in house legal departments.
+In 2018, the Fellows Program included 46 law students who were hired by 35 participating Philadelphia law firms and in-house legal departments.
+In total, since its inception, the PDLG Fellows Program has placed over 480 students as summer associates/clerks with Philadelphia law firms and in-house legal departments.

 The first group of law students who participated in the Fellows Program attended the University of Pennsylvania, Villanova, Temple, Rutgers-Camden, Rutgers-Newark, Widener, Howard, and Penn State Dickinson law schools.
 Drexel University was added after its establishment in 2006.
 The Fellows Program was subsequently expanded to law students with significant connections to the Philadelphia area even if they attended law school elsewhere.
-To date, students have participated from a number of other law schools including – American, Wisconsin, Pittsburgh, Georgetown, Notre Dame, Columbia, Charleston, Northwestern, USC, Harvard, Emory, Cincinnati, Michigan, NYU, Cornell, Georgetown and George Washington.
+To date, students have participated from a number of other law schools including - Harvard, Duke, Washington University of St. Louis, Virginia, Washington & Lee, Pittsburgh, American, Wisconsin, Pittsburgh, Notre Dame, Columbia, Charleston, Northwestern, USC, Harvard, Emory, Cincinnati, Michigan, NYU, Cornell, Georgetown and George Washington.

-Many of the Fellows Program students have been hired as second year summer associates by PDLG member organizations and many Program alumni have been offered jobs with PDLG members after graduation from law school.
+Many of the Fellows Program students have been hired as second-year summer associates by PDLG member organizations and many Fellows Program alumni have been offered jobs with PDLG members after graduation from law school.
 Some have gone on to work at government or public interest organizations.
 Several have gone on to law firm partnerships, the most recent with a PDLG member firm.

 The PDLG and Fellows Program alumni understand that the Program is not just a vehicle for finding summer employment, but is also an opportunity to join and help build the Philadelphia legal community.
 There is a vibrant network of PDLG alumni who give back to the organization and to those coming after them - as advisors, mentors and speakers at PDLG seminars and programs.